KhronosGroup/Vulkan-Hpp/README.md

 * Visual Studio 2019 16.10 or later (providing `cl.exe` 19.28 or later)
 * Clang 15.0.0 or later

-If you intend to use CMake's [experimental C++ module support](https://www.kitware.com/import-cmake-c20-modules/) (and possibly Ninja), then more recent tools are required:
+If you intend to use CMake's C++ module support (and possibly Ninja), then more recent tools are required:

 * Visual Studio 17.4 or later (providing `cl.exe` 19.34 or later)
 * Clang 16.0.0 or later
-* CMake 3.25 or later
+* CMake 3.28 or later
 * Ninja 1.10.2 or later

 Either way, GCC does not completely support C++ modules, is therefore not recommended for use.